-The Festival will screen a total of 234 fiction and documentary features, including 22 World Premieres, 16 International Premieres, 29 European Premieres and 20 Archive films.
+The festival will screen a total of 234 fiction and documentary features, including 22 world premieres, 16 international premieres, 29 european premieres, and 20 archive films.
 There will also be screenings of 134 live action and animated shorts.

-A stellar line-up of directors, cast and crew are expected to take part in career interviews, master classes and other special events.
+A stellar line-up of directors, cast and crew are expected to take part in career interviews, masterclasses, and other special events.

 Festival volunteers assist with event set-up and stewarding across all festival venues, as well as daily operations in the Delegate Centre and offices at BFI Southbank.

-Volunteers will be based at BFI Southbank, receive a travel/food allowance and limited access to festival screenings.
-They attend a pre-festival meeting and volunteer for at least 4 half days.
+Volunteers will be based at BFI Southbank, receive a travel/food allowance, and limited access to festival screenings.
+They will need to attend a pre-festival meeting and volunteer for at least 4 half days.

 - Public programme(deadline 17:00, Fri 27 Sept), or

-- Education programme (deadline 17:00, Thurs 3 Oct)
+- Education programme (deadline 17:00, Thu 3 Oct)

 - education morning screenings and events during the festival.

 Reduced rate tickets and free education screenings

-· There are no reduced ticket prices for individual or groups of students, but concessionary rates apply to weekday matinees.
-Booking opens Fri 20 Sept.
+- There are no reduced ticket prices for individual or groups of students, but concessionary rates apply to weekday matinees.
+Booking opens Fri 20 Sep